 The most common place where fraud occurs is in the real estate industry, specifically in selling and buying, as well as in falsifying documents such as taxes and medical insurance claims.
 Fraud is not uncommon and is often carried out by individuals, organizations, and even companies.

 In the past, credit card frauds were the only thing people were wary about.
 However, with technological advancements and all the personal information people willingly input online, hackers are becoming more “resourceful” and “creative” in their means to deceive people.
 Here are some of the types of e-commerce fraud we can all become victims of:

 1. Identity theft

 No matter the era, identity theft will always remain a major concern for everyone, especially for online merchants, credit companies, and banks.
 What hackers do is take over the identity of the account owner and make purchases, for example, using stolen credit card information.

 For as long as they are in possession of the individual’s personal details such as name, address, phone number, and credit card details, they can actually successfully purchase what they want online at the expense of the credit card owner.

 2. Friendly fraud

-Nothing in its name is friendly as merchants are often the victims of such a type of fraud.
+Merchants are often the victims of this type of fraud.
 What fraudsters do is make purchases using their debit or credit card and then ask for a chargeback, saying that their credit card details were stolen.
 The merchant ends up giving a refund while the fraudster keeps the goods.